-- 1. Close the shut-off valve on the top of the filter head (see Figure 18). - 2.
-Unscrew the water filter and discard. - Apply a light coat of lubricating oil to the gasket surface. - 4.
-Install a new filter and tighten by hand until the seal just touches the filter head.
-Tighten an additional one-half to three-fourths of a turn. - 5.
-Open the shut-off valve.
+Two spin-off type fuel filters (see Figure 21) with bottom drain plugs are used.
+At the interval recommended in the maintenance table, remove both filters and discard.
+Fill the new filters with diesel fuel and put a light coat of fuel on the sealing gasket.
+Install and tighten by hand until the gasket just touches the filter head.
+Tighten an additional one-half to three-fourths of a turn.
+Periodically remove the drain plug to drain off moisture and sediment.